 We feel the adrenaline rush and wait for the day when we could mimic the same speed.
-For many of us, our primary goal is to run as fast as we can on the machine.
+Our primary goal is to run as fast as we can on the machine for many of us.

 How to Choose the Right Treadmill Speed?